atox120/cheat_sheets/Docker.md

 Some notes:
 * Don't let containerrs fetch containers when they start - make them fully self contained.
 * Don't leave things lying around in stopped containers - always clean up after onself.
+* Building images - each line is it's own process - processes you start on one line will not be running on the next line.
+* Environment variablles will be set on the next line using the ENV command.